JasonMSchley/United-Solar---Project-1---Solo/README.md

 Cory is in Finance and needs to see solar products, work orders, business and household records, contact records, reimbursement requests and payment receipts.
 He only needs to see these records and should only be able to edit the "Status" field of payment receipts, which should be one of 3 values: New, Approved, Rejected
 Don't forget, you are a user as well!
 You are the Salesforce Admin!

 ### 2	points
 Lisa wants to be able to easily add new certifications to an engineer while they're looking at that engineers information.
+Related tab

 ### 2	points
 While still setting everything up, we don't want users to be able to log in.
 However, you still need to verify security for each user.
 Make sure that you can log in as that user, but they cannot log in themselves and are not given the chance to login.
+Login Access Policies

 ### 1	points
 HR should not be able to log in outside of work hours (9:00am - 5:00pm).
+Profile for HR with specific Login Hours

 ### 1  points
-All login attempts outside of the company building (IP Address 198:172:1:38) should have to complete some multifactor authentication step.
+All login attempts outside of the company building (IP Address 198.172.1.38) should have to complete some multifactor authentication step.
+Network access - define range
+Identify Verify - enable MFA

 ### 2	points
 United Solar wants to make sure the sensitive data accessible by HR representatives remains secure.
 In order to accomplish this, they request that HR passwords should expire every 30 days.
 They also want all users to have the last 4 passwords remembered when setting a new password.
+Password Polcies

 ### 2  points
 United Solar wants to have 15 users with the Chatter External license for their partners.
 However, they do not want them to be able to log in yet, so make sure they don't get sent a password.
-You may assign them any name you want, since it will be changed later when United Solar is ready.
+You may assign them any name you want, since it will be changed later when United Solar is ready. users - 15 chatters

 ## Object Manager and Lightning App Builder (Max Points: 20)
 ###	12	points
 Implement the ERD.
 Add in custom fields you think would be useful to track on each object.

-###	2	points
+###	2	points	x
 United Solar sells to both businesses and households.
 Most of the values are the same between the two, but they would like a way of distinguishing if a business is a household or corporation.
 Fields not relevant to households should not be displayed for households and fields not relevant for businesses should not be displayed for businesses.

 ###	2	points
-Work Orders should have the field tracking the next action date hidden when they are completed.
+Work Orders should have the field tracking the next action date hidden when they are completed. ?

 ###	4	points
 Orders should have a field that displays how much money is owed that subtracts the amount paid from the payment receipts related to the order from the amount of the order.
 This should only include payment receipts that have a status of approved.